 Physical quality in production – this is captured as part of the whole document.

 The quality of the photovoltaic solar panels is an important factor to consider for any marine solar power system.
 Indeed, the quality of the chosen photovoltaic modules will determine the reliability, operational life and output performance in the long term.

+Think about the quality of the materials, especially the bonding materials over the life of the module.

 Ingress protection